taylornielson22/Neuralink/index.md

 Before understanding what Neuralink is and the future it holds, we ought to discuss the science behind it

 ### The Human Brain
-The human brain is made up of 86 billion neurons that are all connected to each other by synapses.
+The human brain is made up of 86 billion neurons that are all connected to each other by synapses(Yongchen).
 A Neuron is a cell that can be thought of as an electrical device that allows positive or negative ions to flow in or out of itself.
-Neurons communicate by sending and receiving these electric signals, in which release small chemical neurotransmitters at the synapse.
+Neurons communicate by sending and receiving these electric signals, in which release small chemical neurotransmitters at the synapse(Cherry).
 A neuron initiates an action potential when it receives the right amount of excitatory and inhibitory synaptic input.
 Action potentials are also referred to as 'spikes' because of the shape it produces when being recorded.

 ![Action Potential](docs/assets/spike.png)

 ### Electrodes
-Neuroscientists can monitor the neural activity from outside the brain, but those techniques lack detailed reports since it records millions of active neurons at once.
+Neuroscientists can monitor the neural activity from outside the brain, but those techniques lack detailed reports since it records millions of active neurons at once(Yongchen).
 Instead, Electrodes can be connected directly to the brain to produce high-level and fine-scale information by recording 'spikes' from individual neurons.
 Electrodes are placed near neurons to record and detect action potentials.
 These records allow for neuroscientists to decode the information represented by those cells, such as everything we feel, touch, think, or see., or do.

 ### Neural Stimulation
  When small electric currents are delivered through the electrode, it will fire action potentials of other nearby neurons.
-If the neurons spike in the right temporal sequence then they can create a pattern for a particular desired sensation.
+If the neurons spike in the right temporal sequence then they can create a pattern for a particular desired sensation(Yongchen).
 Desired sensation could be seeing a visual image, hearing a certain tone, or the feel of holding an object in a particular hand.
 Neural Stimulation can cure or help those with a neurological diseases by reducing or eliminating certain pathological patterns that occur in that disease.
 A list of some of the common neurological diseases can be found below.
 - Parkinson's Disease
 - Epilepsy
 - Seizures